pipeline-tools/gusty/README.md

 gusty will also work with any of your custom operators, so long as those operators are located in an `operators` directory in your designated `AIRFLOW_HOME`.

-In order for your local operators to import properly, they must follow the pattern of having a snake_case file name and a CamelCase operator name, for example the file of an operator called `YourOperator` must be called `your_operator.py`.
+In order for your local operators to import properly, they must follow the pattern of having a snake_case file name and a CamelCase operator name, for example the filename of an operator called `YourOperator` must be called `your_operator.py`.

 Just as the BashOperator above was accessed via with full module path prepended, `airflow.operators.bash.BashOperator`, your local operators are accessed via the `local` keyword, e.g. `local.YourOperator`.